 Serious adverse events as well as adverse events that are not serious can be Unanticipated Problems if they meet the criteria of unexpectedness, relatedness to research, and increased risk.
 Serious adverse events (i.e., those that are life-threatening or involve death, significant or persistent incapacity; may require hospitalization; or jeopardize the participant’s health) always suggest that the research may be placing participants or others at greater risk of harm than was previously known or recognized.
 However, adverse events that are not serious may also suggest that the research poses greater risks than anticipated.

 Adverse Events as Unanticipated Problems

-The term “adverse event” is not defined in the DHHS regulations but is routinely used in clinical trials, and therefore warrants discussion in the context of Unanticipated Problems.
+The term “adverse event” is not defined in the Department of Health and Human Services (DHHS) regulations but is routinely used in clinical trials, and therefore warrants discussion in the context of Unanticipated Problems.
 Definitions for adverse events and serious adverse events are available on the IRB Policy Manual definitions page.
 Adverse events may be specific kinds of Unanticipated Problems, if they meet the criteria of unexpectedness, relatedness to research, and increased risk to participants or others.

-Regardless of whether or not they constitute Unanticipated Problems, investigators must report adverse events to the sponsor and safety monitoring board or committee as specified in the clinical protocol or contract.
+Regardless of whether they constitute Unanticipated Problems, investigators must report adverse events to the sponsor and safety monitoring board or committee as specified in the clinical protocol or contract.

 For reporting purposes, it is also important to distinguish between local and external adverse events: Local events are those that occur at the University or affiliate investigator’s institution.
 External events are those that occur at a study site other than the University or affiliate investigator’s “home” institution.